When you think about attending carnaval in Salvador, what do you picture yourself doing?

 Tickets for the high-end camarotes go on sale months in advance.
 The restaurants-turned-camarotes that sell a basic experience generally start selling tickets about a month out.
 The ticket purchase process depends upon the camarote chosen.
 Some have a physical office, others are online.
 You can expect to pay anywhere from $30 reais (less than $10 USD) to thousands of reais for a VIP experience.

 Watch from the Streets / Pipoca

-If you just want to dip your toes in and out of the carnival experience, rub elbows with the locals, or are on a super-tight budget, then you’ll want to be on the streets as part of the pipoca.
-I find being in the pipoca really overwhelming, but it’s how the majority of revelers experience carnival.
+If you just want to dip your toes in and out of the carnaval experience, rub elbows with the locals, or are on a super-tight budget, then you’ll want to be on the streets as part of the pipoca.
+I find being in the pipoca really overwhelming, but it’s how the majority of revelers experience carnaval.
 But, precisely because of that, I think everyone needs to try it — at least for a bit.

 Now, to answer the inevitable safety question: how dangerous is it?
 The answer is: with tens of thousands of police and fireman on duty, the risk of violent crime is really, really low.
 The biggest risks are having beer spilled on you and being pickpocketed.
-Click here to read more about my carnival survival tips.
+Click here to read more about my carnaval survival tips.

-Designing your Perfect Carnival Experience
+Design your Perfect Carnaval Experience